aspose-tex/Aspose.TeX-Products/tex/en/net/conversion/latex-to-bmp/_index.md

 ---
 translation: true
 template: /_templates/_conversion-child-net.md
-title: LaTeX to BMP Converdion API | .NET
+title: LaTeX to BMP Convesion API | .NET
 description: LaTeX to BMP conversion functionality.
 Integrate this on-premise .NET library into your project or use cross-platform applications to convert LaTeX to BMP.
 keywords: latex to bmp api net, latex2bmp integrate c#
 url: /net/conversion/latex-to-bmp/